akbarali12/decimal/README.md

-# decimal
+# AngularJs directive for floating point numbers only
-AngularJs directive to input only floating point numbers, with advanced features
+AngularJs directive to allow the input of floating point numbers, with additional features including